-Instead of using a toque wrench to ensure proper threaded fastener tightening, a chemical bond requires tools such as an optical tensiometer that enable direct measurement of surface contact angles to characterize surface tension energy.
+Instead of using a torque wrench to ensure proper threaded fastener tightening, a chemical bond requires tools such as an optical tensiometer that enable direct measurement of surface contact angles to characterize surface tension energy.

-This kind of data is the foundation of a new scientific manufacturing discipline known as “Surface Intelligence”— surface science applied to real life adhesion, manufacturing, product development and supply chain challenges.
+This kind of data is the foundation of a new scientific manufacturing discipline known as “Surface Intelligence”— surface science applied to real-life adhesion, manufacturing, product development, and supply chain challenges.
 Surface Intelligence is the measurement that enables alignment within organizations, a common language, and data to innovate and continually improve.
-As new products are designed to include coatings, paint and/or adhesives, it is vital to gain insight into the surface chemistry of the materials being considered for use.
+As new products are designed to include coatings, paint, and/or adhesives, it is vital to gain insight into the surface chemistry of the materials being considered for use.
 The data generated is critical for analyzing a bonding process and materials to determine if they will work not just in prototype manufacturing but in high-volume assembly line production as well.

 How to Use Surface Intelligence in Product Design and Manufacturing

 Being able to generate accurate, reliable surface data from the very beginning of product design is key for avoiding early mistakes that can add unnecessary cost and time-to-market – or worse, result in project failure.
-Prior to prototyping, surface data can help engineers hone-in on which materials are the most effective for creating high quality bonds for better adhesive performance and a superior finished product.
+Prior to prototyping, surface data can help engineers hone in on which materials are the most effective for creating high-quality bonds for better adhesive performance and a superior finished product.

-With a successful prototype in hand, the next step is often developing a pilot line to gain insight into what production processes, procedures, and data are necessary to successfully meet specifications and manufacture your new product at scale.
-To understand if your chemical bonds are meeting specs, you’ll need to incorporate surface quality measurements into the line to see in real-time, how surfaces and coatings are interacting in accordance with specifications.
+With a successful prototype in hand, the next step is often developing a pilot line to gain insight into what production processes, procedures, and data are necessary to meet specifications and manufacture your new product at scale successfully.
+To understand if your chemical bonds are meeting specs, you’ll need to incorporate surface quality measurements into the line to see, in real-time, how surfaces and coatings are interacting in accordance with specifications.
 A pilot line allows you to tinker with various processes and determine critical control points for better production management before you commit the time, money, and resources to full-scale production.

 If your business model calls for outside contract manufacturing, it would be a good idea to make surface quality measurement part of quality assurance in your supplier agreement.
 This will help ensure that the final product meets specifications and minimize overall risk.